byananya/byananya/README.md

 ### Hi there 👋

 My name is Ananya Das.
-I am a graduate student in Computer Science at University of California, Santa Cruz and a software engineer with avid interest in Algorithms, Data Structures and Databases.
+I am a graduate student in Computer Science at University of California, Santa Cruz and a software engineer with avid interest in Distributed Systems.
 I have 5+ years of professional work experience at Shell India Markets Pvt.
 Ltd. and Infosys Ltd, working on developing robust automation frameworks for web and mobile applications.

 I come with a solid programming expertise in JAVA, Python, C, Object Oriented Designs/methodologies.
 Enthusiastic team player, a fast learner with creative problem solving and great communication skills.